What Happens When We Replace a Signal Instead of Supporting It?

 It’s:

-• and how all of those are changing over time
+- and how those are shifting over time

 Tools like: